 Applications from students wishing to work flexibly or part-time are particularly encouraged

 PhD applicants should have or expect to obtain a very good honours degree in Life Sciences.
 They should also be able to demonstrate an aptitude for experimental work and be highly committed to pursuing a career in cell and molecular biology related to cancer.
-The Institute has an excellent reputation and track record in training its graduate students who go on to research positions throughout the world.
+We have an excellent reputation and track record in training its graduate students who go on to research positions throughout the world.

 We will consider applications from self-funded students at anytime.
 Please contact your referred supervisor(s) in the first instance.
 Applicants will be expected to have or expect to obtain a very good honours degree in Life Sciences and must meet the University's English language requirments (http://www.gla.ac.uk/international/englishlanguagerequirements/).